kzys/blog/en/content/page/about.md

 ---
 title: "About"
 date: 2017-12-23T07:58:08-08:00
-draft: true
+draft: false
 ---

 I'm a software developer, Japanese, and Seattle transplant.
 This blog is mostly about technical things, while I don't know what would be yet.